 Some people who work at VIM do speak Spanish, but many do not.
 We have interpreters to help you communicate with us.
 The interpreters also help us communicate with you.
 They want to help.
 Please ask for an interpreter if you do not understand something.

-2. Do the doctors and nurses at VIM have the same education as in other clinics?
+Do the doctors and nurses at VIM have the same education as other clinics?

 Yes.
-All of VIM’s doctors and medical workers are trained professionals.
+All of VIM’s doctors, nurses, and other medical workers are trained professionals.
 They can work at any medical clinic.
 They choose to be at VIM as volunteers.